cleentfaar/CleentfaarCIBundle/README.md

                 hash: %my_app.scrutinizer.coverage_hash%
 ```

-And then in your parameters.yml (unversioned, so that helps):
+And then in your parameters.yml (should be unversioned, so that helps):

 ```yaml
 # app/config/parameters.yml